Production of Avengers: Doomsday and Avengers: Secret Wars: Firing of Jonathan Majors and creative shifts

 Also in November 2023, Robinson reported that Loveness departed The Kang Dynasty because he was closely associated with the Kang storyline and Marvel was "moving away" from that.
 Aaron Couch and Borys Kit, writing for The Hollywood Reporter, said Loveness completed a draft of the script before he left.
-Directing duo Justin Benson and Aaron Moorhead expressed interest in directing Secret Wars after they directed episodes of the MCU series Moon Knight (2022) and the second season of Loki.
 In the middle of the month, Cretton stepped down as director of The Kang Dynasty to focus on other MCU projects.
 His exit was said to be amicable as he was still working on other projects with the studio, and it was partially attributed to schedule delays.
+Cretton later said he did not feel like the right fit for the story Marvel wanted to tell and instead went on to direct the film Spider-Man: Brand New Day (2026) for the studio.
 Sneider reported that Marvel now wanted a writer and a director who could develop both films as a two-part finale to the Multiverse Saga.
 Waldron was hired to rewrite the screenplay for The Kang Dynasty at the end of the month.
 In December, Majors was fired by Disney and Marvel Studios after he was found guilty of harassment and reckless assault in the third degree.
 It was unknown if Marvel would recast Kang or refocus their plans on a new villain, but the studio had started referring to The Kang Dynasty internally as Avengers 5.
 Sneider soon reported that Marvel Studios was now developing Secret Wars as a "giant five-hour movie" split into two parts, with a year between their releases, and they were searching for a director who had not previously directed a Marvel film.
 Filming was delayed to late 2024 due to Majors's firing.
 In February 2024, Couch and Kit said Marvel was "cleaning up the creative mess" caused by Majors's firing and Quantumanias performance, with both Avengers 5 and Secret Wars being rewritten to minimize Kang's role or remove him entirely.
 They confirmed that Avengers 5 was being retitled to no longer reference Kang.